 What Does a Service Desk Analyst Do?

 A service desk analyst is a technician who assists customers and employees with technical issues.
 He or she is almost always an information technology (IT) professional who specializes in troubleshooting and repairing all of a company’s computer and telecommunications systems.
-A service desk analyst can be either an in-house employee hired directly a company or a member of an IT firm hired a client company.
+A service desk analyst can be either an in-house employee hired directly by a company or a member of an IT firm hired by a client company.

 The organization of user complaints and concerns is one of the most important responsibilities of a service desk analyst.
 In general, an analyst may communicate with users over the phone or through a web-based interface.
 When a user calls in, an analyst may be in charge of entering information about the problem into a database.
 Help desk software can be used to streamline phone calls in some cases.
 A service desk analyst, for example, might use a computer-generated script to automatically record technology issues as he or she takes a call.